 About Me

-I'm a second-year PhD student at MIT, advised by Phillip Isola.
 I am supported by the NSF Graduate Research Fellowship, and previously by the MIT HDTV Grand Alliance Fellowship.
-I am broadly interested in generative models, representation learning, and generalization, particularly in computer vision.
-Lately I've been working on datapoint selection, and using generative models as data sources for benchmarking & representation learning.
+I am broadly interested in generative models and representation learning, particularly data-centric approches.
+At the moment I'm working on the following questions:

 Previously I got my bachelors in Computer Science and in Mathematics at MIT, working at the MIT Center for Brains, Minds, and Machines with Pawan Sinha and Xavier Boix.
 In the past I've also been fortunate to intern at DeepMind (large language models), D. E. Shaw (reinforcement learning research), Apple (applied machine learning), and Two Sigma (software engineering).
-In my free time I enjoy hiking, writing, and running.
+In my free time I enjoy hiking, running, and tennis.

 blind-date